COLLECTIONS ASSISTANT (Young Canada Works in Heritage Organizations)

 Competencies

-• Technology: Use of MINISIS and/or PastPerfect databases, Adobe Creative Suites, Google Suites and Canva for design purposes, and web-based programs
+- Technology: Use of MINISIS and/or similar databases, Adobe Creative Suites, Google Suites and Canva for design purposes, and web-based programs

-• Research: Local history, genealogy, interpretive panels for exhibits and historical presentations
+- Research: Local history, genealogy, artefact information for exhibits and historical presentations

-• are a Canadian citizen or a permanent resident, or have refugee status in Canada (non-Canadians holding temporary work visas or awaiting permanent status are not eligible);
+- be a Canadian citizen or a permanent resident, or have refugee status in Canada;

-• will not have another full-time job (over 30 hours a week) during the Young Canada Works (YCW) work assignment;
+- not have another full-time job during the YCW work assignment.

-• have been a full-time high school, college, CEGEP or university student (as defined by their educational institution) in the semester preceding the YCW work assignment; and
+- have registered as a high school, college, CEGEP or university student (as defined by their educational institution) in the semester preceding the YCW work assignment; and

-• intend to return to full-time studies in the semester following the YCW work assignment.
+- intend to return to studies during or after the YCW work assignment.

 To Apply:

-Qualified applicants should submit a single PDF file containing their CV and a letter of interest to Osgoode Township Museum’s Executive Director, James Jensen, at manager@osgoodemuseum.ca with the subject line “Application: Collections & Exhibit Assistant” by 11:59 p.m.
-Friday, April 7, 2023.
+Qualified applicants should submit a single PDF file containing their CV and a letter of interest to Osgoode Township Museum’s Executive Director, James Jensen, at manager@osgoodemuseum.ca with the subject line “Application: Collections Assistant” by 11:59 p.m.
+Sunday, April 6, 2025.
 The letter of interest should include a brief outline of the applicant’s knowledge of our organization.
 The letter should also demonstrate an understanding of the position and should speak to relevant qualifications and experiences.

 General Information: